PaeserBastelstube/AhoyDTU4RPi/doc/Install.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 ---
-# Installation Instructions for AhoyDTU on Raspberry-Pi with (NGINX) WebServices, (Mosquitto) MQTT-Broker and (Volkszaehler) Smart-Meter
+# Installation Instructions for AhoyDTU on Raspberry-Pi with (NGINX) WebServices and (Volkszaehler) Smart-Meter
 The already known `Ahoy(lumapu) on ESP8266 or ESP32` includes its own WebServer to present the Hoymiles inverter data and to configure the system environment.
 In this project, we use an `NGINX WebServer` to configure and to control the AhoyDTU environment, as well as to display the Hoymiles inverter data.
-For this we also need a `PHP FastCGI Process Manager` and we use the `Mosquitto MQTT Broker` for data exchange.
+For this we also need a `PHP FastCGI Process Manager` and `System-V IPC (Shared-Memory with Semaphore and Message-Queue)` for data exchange.
 To permanent storage of the operating data of all inverters, we'll use a `Volkszaehler-Smart-Meter instance` (https://github.com/volkszaehler/volkszaehler.org), as well as the individual evaluation of this data.

 1. `/tmp` must be available for all users.
 AhoyDTU stores log- and other temp files in this directory.
 2. This project based on some specific linux packages, you have to install this packages first: